-Taibo Bacar has fast become one of Africa’s designers to watch.
+Taibo Bacar has fast become one of the African designers to watch.
 The Mozambican designer’s clothing is an aesthetically pleasing mix of rich fabrics, loud prints and colours that make it easy to add to any woman’s everyday ensemble.
 The First Lady, in particular, is a fan of well-fitted pencil skirt.
 She may really enjoy combining Bacar’s skirts with some of her favourite labels.

 Photo Credit: Taibo Bacar

 During a 2012 U.S. talk show appearance, the First Lady wore an A-line skirt from Ghanaian-born designer Mimi Plange.
 Planges S/S 2013 collection is a combination of soft colour tones and intricately detailed, structured skirts and dresses.
 Mrs. Obama has not worn the African designer’s pieces since that interview, and we’re hoping she’ll consider wearing Mimi Plange again.